 Oktoberfest at Glenwood Caverns Adventure Park is coming up soon in October; in the meantime embrace your inner German with these other celebrations that start in September.

 We started our Oktoberfest tradition at Glenwood Caverns Adventure Park two years ago with extra activities for families, including a pumpkin patch, face painting, and hayrides.
 Last year, we added an Oktoberfest band for a weekend, and it was such a hit we’re doing two weekends this year – stay tuned for all the details.
-Our rides will continue to be open this fall, including the new Haunted Mine Drop, and we’ll have plenty of beer, brats, and other food and drink specials.
+Our rides will continue to be open this fall, and we’ll have plenty of beer, brats, and other food and drink specials.

 Most Oktoberfests in the Rocky Mountains get moved to September, but in Glenwood Springs, October weather is perfect for us at the Park on top of Iron Mountain.
 If you want to get ready for our celebration, here are our Top Ten suggestions for events in Colorado and nearby.